© and thanks to Sandra Osborne.

 My photographs have been featured in books, magazines, travel brochures and advertising.
 In Hanoi I also had a few exhibitions.

 I started developing courses in 2008.
-Photography training really kicked off after moving to Hoi An, where I have done millions of photo tours in the past eight years.
+Photography training really kicked off after moving to Hoi An, where I have done millions of photo tours in the past nine years.

 I would like to consider my tours as a voyage.
 Not only do I teach you about photography, I also take you on a trip where you become part of a new world, ready to be discovered by you.
 A visit to Hoi An is not complete without going on a Hoi An photo tour.
 It is a unique chance to learn how to deal with your camera and smartphone and it enables you to record better memories on future trips.

 A touch of culture

 These shots were taken (by smart phone) somewhere at a new year party somewhere on the roadside.